sbabcoc/Selenium-Foundation/docs/PageComponents.md

 In the **Selenium WebDriver** API, a search context is defined by the range of elements that will be examined when searching for an element that matches a specified locator.
 For a page object, the search context is the entire page.
 For a page component, the search context is all of the elements within the bounds of the component's container element.
 For a frame, the search context is all of the elements within the bounds of the frame element.

 The search context of a page component encompasses a subset of the elements of the context(s) in which it is contained.
 In other words, elements within the bounds of the component can be found by searches in encompassing contexts.
-However, the same cannot be said for frames, because...
+However, the same cannot be said for shadow DOM components and frames, because...

 ## Shadow DOM components and frames define distinct search contexts